To the members of Simbhaoli Sugars Limited

-The policy on the vigil mechanism comprising of the whistle blowerpolicy has been disseminated at the Company's website at link-http://www.simbhaolisugars.com/company_policies.asp.
+The policy on the vigil mechanism comprising of the whistle blowerpolicy has been disseminated at the Company's website at link-https://www.simbhaolisugars.com/company-policies. php.
 During the year no such complainthas been received by the Company.

 LISTING OF SECURITIES

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION INITIATIVES RESEARCH ANDDEVELOPMENT AND FOREIGN EXCHANGE EARNINGS AND OUTGO

 PARTICULARS OF EMPLOYEES

 The disclosure under the provisions of Section 197 (12) of theCompanies Act 2013 read with Rule 5(1)of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 is annexed as Annexure -4.